 Mushwani or Mushvani Rugs:

 In natural dyeing, the yarn is transferred in a solution of alum, copper sulfate or tin.
 The yarn is then soaked into dye tubs until the desired color is obtained.
 Afterward, the yarn is then washed and hung out to dry.
-Natural dye on the rugs often fades tastefully.
+Natural dye on the tribal rugs rarely fade, and if they do, they fade tastefully, leaving the rug with a sort of vintage-antique look that most rug enthusiasts are deeply in love with.
 Sometimes, there may be an uneven coloring that is due to the shortage of wool or the use of similar color by an artisan.
 Naturally dyed wool is more likely to fade than its synthetic colored counterpart.
 However, it is normal.
 It makes the rug more beautiful.

-Afghan rugs are available in the variety of sizes based on the category and type of the rugs.
+Afghan rugs are available in a variety of different sizes based on the category and type of the rugs.
 Certain sizes are more common in some rugs than others.
 For example, the most common size in Afghan Baluchi rugs is 3x5 or 4x6.
-Bukhara rugs are generally available in 8x10 and 6x9.
+Bukhara rugs are generally available in larger sizes, such as 8x10 and 6x9.
 The rugs come in common shapes like square, round, octagonal and rectangular.
+You can even find a tribal runner rug that fits the hallways, bathroom, and narrow spaces perfectly.